 I send you wishes for the very best,

-We discussed buying EOG calls.
+Last week discussed buying CVS Calls.
 It did not reach our target entry price.
-No trade would be taken.